 FAQ

-How does pdfmux handle scanned PDFs without GPU-based OCR? pdfmux uses RapidOCR, a CPU-optimized OCR engine.
+How does pdfmux handle scanned PDFs without GPU-based OCR? pdfmux uses RapidOCR, a CPU-optimized OCR engine based on ONNX runtime.
 It’s not as fast as GPU-based Tesseract or PaddleOCR, but it handles most scanned documents accurately.
+The classifier routes scanned pages there automatically using the scanned-PDF detection heuristics, so you don’t have to flag them yourself.

 What’s the accuracy tradeoff vs GPU-based tools? pdfmux scores 0.905 overall vs marker’s 0.861 (which recommends GPU). pdfmux is actually more accurate than both marker and Docling (0.877) while using zero GPU.
-The only tool ahead is hybrid AI (0.909, paid API calls).
+The only tool ahead is LlamaParse (0.910, paid hosted API).

 Keep reading